 Under good storage conditions, properly harvested, dried, and cured weed will retain its full potency for six to twelve months.
 Using it after that time won’t do you harm, but the weakness of its effect might disappoint you.

+You can’t have a conversation about how long does it take for weed to go bad, without mentioning the loss of THC.
 THC is what gives cannabis its punch, and as weed sits in storage, the levels of THC will gradually drop.
-More specifically, after a year in storage, your packet of weed will have lost 17% of its THC content.
+More specifically, after a year in storage, your marijuana will have lost 17% of its THC content.
 After two years, its THC will decrease by 27%.
-After three years of storage, the loss of THC will reach 35%, and after four years or longer, you’ll be lucky if your weed retains 50% of its initial THC content.
+After three years of storage, the loss of THC will reach 35%, and after four years or longer, you’ll be lucky if your stash retains 50% of its initial THC content.

-This means that if you start with a package of weed containing 20% THC, it will have around 10% THC if you rediscover it 4-5 years later when sorting through your boxes.
-You can still smoke it, but you shouldn’t expect much.
+This means that if you start with cannabis containing 20% THC, it will have around 10% THC if you rediscover it 4-5 years later when sorting through your boxes.
+If you decide to smoke it, you shouldn’t expect much.
+Don’t be fooled into thinking your tolerance is too high – the cannabis effects are just lessened.

 If you’re looking at an old bag of weed and wondering whether you can still use it, pay attention to the following:

-- Mold: If humidity or moisture gets into your weed, it may develop mold.
+- Moldy Weed: If humidity or moisture gets into marijuana, it may develop mold.
 Never smoke moldy weed.
+If you’ve ever wondered, “does weed go stale,” the answer is yes.

-- Texture: If the weed is spongy and makes no sound when you pull it apart, it’s probably damp and possibly moldy.
+- Weird Texture: If the bud is spongy and makes no sound when you pull it apart, it’s probably damp and possibly moldy.
 If it’s too dry and crumbles when you touch it, it’s long past its storage date.
 In either case, it’s probably better to toss it.

 Tips for Weed Storage